 4. It is Good to Give Up

 Being stubborn won’t help you.
-If your body doesn’t allow, you should back off.
+If your body doesn’t allow it, you should back off.
 You should know the difference between being lazy and being stubborn.
 Don’t overexert yourself.
 The body’s ability to repair itself reduces as we age.
-Before starting any highly demanding activity, you should go for a quick warm up so that your muscles get prepared beforehand.
+Before starting any highly demanding activity, you should go for a quick warm-up so that your muscles get prepared beforehand.

 Also, activities like weight-lifting or hardcore workouts will cause you more damage than good.
 Post 50, generally the body loses the strength to handle the impact of intense workouts.

 If you have always been a wine lover, perhaps now is the time to reduce the intake.
 Yes, there are some health benefits of alcohol, and it helps to fight some age-related problems.
 Yet, there are some risks involved too, so it should be consumed in moderation.
 It contains calories and might cause a lot of weight gain.

 Also, it might disturb the sleep pattern and lead to insomnia if had too much.
 So, it should be had in moderation.

 Enjoying a glass of red wine daily can significantly promote your heart’s health and keep away diabetes.

 6. Keys to the Heart

 The heart becomes the most sensitive organ as we grow old.
 Having a proper cardiovascular routine is important to keep your heart healthy.